-i.
+- i.
 For an Affidavit filed prior to November 1, 1986.
-A certified copy of the certificate of death of the deceased joint tenant issued by the State Department of Health or the comparable agency of the place of death of said joint tenant; or ii.
+A certified copy of the certificate of death of the deceased joint tenant issued by the State Department of Health or the comparable agency of the place of death of said joint tenant; or - ii.
 For an Affidavit filed on or after November 1, 1986.
-A certified copy of the certificate of death of the joint tenant issued by the State Department of Public Health of Oklahoma or a court clerk as prescribed in 63 O.S.A. §1-307 or the comparable agency of the place of the death of said joint tenant, 58 O.S.A. §912(1) as amended, effective November 1, 1986; and ii.
-Where death occurred on or after November 1, 1984.
-No tax clearance documentation is required, and no recitation regarding estate tax liability need be contained in the affidavit.
+A certified copy of the certificate of death of the joint tenant issued by the State Department of Public Health of Oklahoma or a court clerk as prescribed in 63 O.S.A. §1-307 or the comparable agency of the place of the death of said joint tenant, 58 O.S.A. §912(1) as amended, effective November 1, 1986; and b.
+Either: